Great Debate (astronomy): Aftermath

 Later in the 1920s, Edwin Hubble showed that Andromeda was far outside the Milky Way by measuring Cepheid variable stars, proving that Curtis was correct.
 It is now known that the Milky Way is only one of as many as an estimated 200 billion (2e11) to 2 trillion (2e12) or more galaxies in the observable Universe.
 Also, astronomers generally accept that the nova Shapley referred to in his arguments was in fact a supernova, which does indeed temporarily outshine the combined output of an entire galaxy.
 On other points, the results were mixed (the actual size of the Milky Way is in between the sizes proposed by Shapley and Curtis), or in favor of Shapley (the Sun was near the center of the galaxy in Curtis's model, while Shapley correctly placed the Sun in the outer regions of the galaxy).

 It later became apparent that van Maanen's observations were incorrect—one cannot actually see the Pinwheel Galaxy rotate during a human lifespan.

 Other Great Debates

 The format of the great debate has been used subsequently to argue the nature of fundamental questions in astronomy.
-In honor of the first "Great Debate", the Smithsonian has hosted four more events.
+In honor of the first Great Debate's diamond jubilee (75th anniversary) in 1995 the Smithsonian hosted another debate on "The Distance Scale to Gamma-ray Bursts," between Bohdan Paczyński and Donald Q. Lamb.
+Two more anniversary debates followed in 1996 and 1998; and a fourth on the occasion of the debate's 100th anniversary in 2020.